sherryxMSFT/Adaptive-Card-with-Dynamic-Values-for-Selection/README.md

     <img width="391" alt="image" src="https://github.com/sherryxMSFT/Adaptive-Card-with-Dynamic-Values-for-Selection/assets/133151558/a832d868-3fa0-44be-b498-65666b696e64">

 14. Add a new node to ask with an adaptive card.
 Copy the following formula into the "edit formula" window.
 Two output parameters shuould be created autoamtically.
-One is actionSubmitId, the other one is selectedaccoun.
+One is actionSubmitId, the other one is selectedaccount.
 Both are type string.

      <img width="161" alt="image" src="https://github.com/sherryxMSFT/Adaptive-Card-with-Dynamic-Values-for-Selection/assets/133151558/0d40e440-9297-4efd-a660-6c67bbc99180">